A Few Good Men (The Vampire Diaries): Plot

 In the meantime, Alaric meets Stefan to talk to him about his wife and if he found out anything since he promised to help him.
 He wants to know what Damon did to Isobel but Stefan tells him that Damon says he does not remember her and he asks for a picture of hers to show it to him.
 Stefan shows the picture to Damon but he still says that he does not know her.
 In a flashback, we see that Isobel was investigating vampires and she was obsessed with finding the truth.

 Damon goes to the Grill's bar for a drink and Alaric is there.
 They talk for a while before Alaric leaves and Liz (Marguerite MacIntyre) appears.
 She wants to ask Damon to be one of the bachelors at the Founder's fundraiser and he accepts.
 In return, he asks her help on finding information about Alaric because he does not trust him.
 Meanwhile, the mystery man Elena saw outside Trudie's house now knocks Trudie's door asking about Elena.
 Even though Trudie tells him what he wants, the man kills her.

 At the Founder's fundraiser, Liz gives Damon the info he wanted about Alaric and he realizes that Alaric's wife is the woman Stefan was asking him about.
 The Bachelor Raffle begins and Mrs Lockwood (Susan Walters) introduces the bachelors.
-When she goes to Damon, he starts talking about Alaric's wife and that once they drunk together and that she was delicious.
+When she goes to Damon, he starts talking about Alaric's wife and that once they drank together and that she was delicious.
 Alaric tries to stay calm and Elena is horrified while she realizes that Damon was the vampire who killed her mother.

 Elena runs outside and Stefan follows her telling her that they do not know for sure if Damon killed Isobel because her body never found.
 While they talk, the mystery man who killed Trudie, shows up and tells Elena to stop looking for her because she does not want to know her.
 Elena tries to ask him about Isobel but Stefan figures out that the man in under compulsion and she just tells him that she will stop.
 As soon as she tells him that, he steps in the middle of the road and a truck hits him.
 Elena takes his cell phone from the ground and she and Stefan go back inside.
 There she runs into Damon who can't understand why Elena is so mad at him, until she tells him who Isobel was.